 Customer review: "This looks great in my office.
 A great conversation peice"

-Most bigfoot casts have a loop on the back for hanging.
+Most bigfoot casts have a loop of string or wire on the back for hanging.

 Bigfoot print Patty #2 Found by Bob Titmus 1967

 Here is a second print from the famous Patterson video.
 This print has a mid-tarsal break (as found in the original) from the original Patterson / Gimlin site.
 This print was cast 9 days after the sighting by Bob Titmus on October 29,1967.

 It is labled (on the back of our original) "Titmus / Gimlin print".